EgosOwn/onionr/docs/specs/block-spec.md

 They contain a JSON metadata section followed by a line break, with the main data following.

-In the future, the spec will be updated to use flags and MessagePack instead of JSON with english keys.
+In the future, the specification will likely be updated to use flags and MessagePack instead of JSON with english keys.

 # Encryption and Signatures